Kingswood College, Kandy: History

-When the free education system was introduced in the late 1940s, the Methodist mission had to decide whether the school should opt-out of it and retain its independence as a fee-levying school, or join the national education in which the state would pay the teaching staff and relieve its students of the need to pay fees.
+When the free education system was introduced in the late 1940s, the Methodist mission had to decide whether the school should opt out of it and retain its independence as a fee-levying school, or join the national education in which the state would pay the teaching staff and relieve its students of the need to pay fees.
 Some elite schools on the island opted out, but few missionary schools could afford to forgo the advantage of having the salaries of the staff covered; Kingswood was one of them.

 Nonis presided over the transition from an independent school to a school in the national school system.
 The control of the education department bureaucracy, though, was neither vigorous nor rigid.
 Thus, the change in status was a subtle one, and the school was able to maintain both its independence and its traditions almost undisturbed.
-Even now, Kingswood was a small institution (with about 700 students and about 35 teachers) compared to other schools in the hill country.
+Even now, Kingswood is a small institution (with about 700 students and about 35 teachers) compared to other schools in the hill country.

 During this period, the school built up a reputation in sports.
 The school's reputation for hockey was enhanced during Nonis' period.
 He was a well-known school cricketer and he built up a good cricket team.
-If one single individual personified the schools' achievements in sports during this era it would be Frederick A White, younger brother of the famous Duncan White.
+If one single individual personified the schools' achievements in sports during this era it would be Frederick A. White, younger brother of Olympian Duncan White.

-After Nonis' retirement, B A Thambipillai became acting principal and held office till the arrival of Kenneth M de Lanerolle (1958–1967).
+After Nonis' retirement, B. A. Thambipillai became acting principal and held office till the arrival of Kenneth M. de Lanerolle (1958–1967).
 His was a much more difficult task than that of his predecessors, for during 1960—1961 the school became fully state-controlled.
 When the state took over the school, the number of students increased, as in other state schools in the country.
-Although the state-financed the salaries and wages of the teachers and the support staff, it became more difficult to maintain sports and other extracurricular activities and to manage facilities to the same degree.
+Although the state financed the salaries and wages of the teachers and the support staff, it became more difficult to maintain sports and other extracurricular activities and to manage facilities to the same degree.
 Nor was it as easy as in the past to finance the construction of new buildings.
 Nevertheless, new buildings were erected thanks to the initiatives of de Lanerolle and his constant search for funds from parents, old boys and well-wishers.
 E S Liyanage, who was principal from 1977 to 1984, was the first old boy to become principal of the school.
-The period of Nihal Herath and R B Rambukwella was also important.
+The principalship of Nihal Herath and R. B. Rambukwella was also important.
 Herath introduced changes to the college which brought progress in discipline, the standard of education and sports.
 He also made preparations for the centenary year that was to come in 1991, before he left to become principal of Dharmaraja College, Kandy.